Updated 2/27/2025

 A. Agricultural and Food Sectors

-America’s agricultural and food industries rely on migrant labor.
+America’s agricultural and food industry heavily relies on migrant labor.
 Immigrants make up as much as 73% of farmworkers in the country.
 Additionally, approximately 3.8 million immigrants work in the U.S. food sector, representing more than one in five food workers.
 Immigrant farmworkers are pillars of the country’s food supply chain and agricultural economic prosperity.
-They not only allow the United States to maintain a self-sufficient food supply, assuring a level of food security, but they also help our nation to be the largest exporter of food in the world.
+They not only allow the United States to maintain a self-sufficient food supply and assure a level of food security, but they also help our nation become the largest exporter of food in the world.
 However, farmers and agricultural processors have limited access to legal workers, and most undocumented farmworkers have no pathway to permanent status.
-Existing programs like the H-2A agricultural guest worker program are cumbersome, exclude key industries like dairy products, and are in need of reform.
+Existing programs like the H-2A agricultural seasonal worker program are cumbersome, exclude key industries like dairy products, and are in need of reform.

 B. Science, Technology, Engineering, and Mathematics (STEM)